- — Whole Raw Kosher Lentils

 - Green lentils are rich in both soluble and insoluble dietary fibers.
 The former helps you get cholesterol out of your body, while the latter increases stool bulk and prevent diverticulosis and bowel syndrome.

-- Fiber in lentils also helps your body get slow burning energy while stabilizing blood sugar levels.
+- The fiber in lentils also helps your body get slow burning energy while stabilizing blood sugar levels.
 It is remarkable that a high fiber diet even reduces the amount of the most dangerous form of cholesterol – the very-low-density lipoprotein – by more than 10%.

 - These small green beans contain a significant amount of folate that helps you protect yourself against certain types of cancer and vascular diseases.
 Pregnant women should get enough folate to lower the risk of certain birth defects.